MiniFate/MiniFate/_chapters/00-outline.md

 >
 > Captain Naka is a half-orc pyromancer (and pyromaniac) exiled by her magic-fearing clan.
 > She grew up on the streets of Three Bridges, where her quick tongue and speedy reflexes kept her safe from the worst consequences of her own actions.
-> A loner with trust issues, she now finds herself conflicted by her responsibility for _Angry Pig_ and its crew.
+> A loner with trust issues, she now finds herself conflicted by her responsibility for {BoatName} and its crew.
 >
 > {:.key-def}
 > | Concept: | `Never Met A Problem My Magic Couldn't Ignite` |